-The facility did not have an allegation where the first responder duties where applicable.

-Review Policy and procedure Interview with staff Investigation report

-Standard 115.265: Coordinated response

-All Yes/No Questions Must Be Answered by the Auditor to Complete the Report

-■ Has the facility developed a written institutional plan to coordinate actions among staff first responders, medical and mental health practitioners, investigators, and facility leadership taken in response to an incident of sexual abuse?

-☑ Yes □ No

-Does Not Meet Standard (Requires Corrective Action) Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) \boxtimes Exceeds Standard (Substantially exceeds requirement of standards)

-The narrative below must include a comprehensive discussion of all the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
-This discussion must also include corrective action recommendations where the facility does not meet the standard.
-These recommendations must be included in the Final Report, accompanied by information on specific corrective actions taken by the facility.

-Policy 1080 list the coordinated response plan as the following:
+Interviews of security and program staff indicate that staff know the appropriate steps to take to preserve and protect evidence and support the victim.
+All staff seemed comfortable with the first responder duties and confident that they would respond appropriately based upon their training.
+Staff showed the auditor the PREA book at the main post during the onsite visit.
+They state that any time they can go to the book for PREA policies, procedures, and specific facility practices.
+Review Policy and procedure Staff First Responder Duties Interview with staff PREA book Standard 115.265: Coordinated response All Yes/No Q uestions Must Be Answered by the Auditor to Complete the Report 115.265 (a) ■ Has the facility developed a written institutional plan to coordinate actions among staff first responders, medical and mental health practitioners, investigators, and facility leadership taken in response to an incident of sexual abuse? ☑ Yes □ No Auditor Ove rall Compliance Determination \boxtimes Exceeds Standard (Substantially exceeds requirement of standards) Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action) Instructions for Overall Compliance Determination Narrative compliance or conclusions.
+The solution of the below must include a comprehensive discussion of all the evidence relied upon in making the non-compliance determination, the auditor's analysis and reasoning, and the auditor's fhis discussion must also include corrective action recommendations where the facility does standard.
+These recommendations must be included in the Final Report, accompanied by a specific corrective actions taken by the facility.
+Policy 1080 list the coordinated response plan as the following: • First Responder Duties (see standard 115.264)

-- Staff shall immediately notify, by telephone, Management staff following the internal chain of command and shall notify by telephone the Clinical Director. - Management staff will contact appropriate law enforcement and notify the Client Sexual Abuse Response Team appropriate to the designated region via email. - If the Clinical Director is on the premise, they will assess the resident to determine services and support needed.
-If a sexual abuse incident occurs outside of normal business hours, and the Clinical Director is not available, the Clinical Administrator will assess the resident via telephone to determine services and support needed. - Residents who request to talk with a counselor immediately will be referred to emergency mental health services (Rape Crisis Center of Medina and Summit Counties).
-Residents who request to see a mental health counselor but state their need is not immediate will be seen by the facility crisis counselor the following business day and referred for appropriate services.
+- Management staff, consisting of the Lead Resident Supervisor, Program Coordinator, Program Administrator, or the Program Manager, will contact law enforcement to investigate the incident and collect evidence. - The First Responder will notify in-house medical and mental health staff if available.
+If not available, call 911 to arrange for immediate access to emergency medical services and/or mental health - Offer to contact the Rape Crisis Center of Medina and Summit Counties to request a victim advocate to accompany and support the victim through the forensic medical exam process and investigatory interview - Comply with law enforcement directives - Notify facility management staff, appropriate Vice President, and Clinical Director and if not available, the Clinical Administrator.
+At least one facility management staff will report to the facility within 30 minutes of notification of the incident to assist with coordination - Staff will document the incident as a violation report - Email appropriate geographical "Client Sexual Abuse Reporting" group to report the incident - If Clinical staff is on the premise they will assess the client to determine services and support needed - If a sexual abuse incident occurs outside of normal business hours, the Clinical Director or designee will assess the client via telephone to determine services and support needed